Xomega-Net/Xomega.Docs/docs/tutorial/1-basic/2-import.md

 # 1.2 Import Xomega model

-First thing you need to do in order to import the Xomega model from a database is to set up the connection properties for the corresponding generator.
+The first thing you need to do to import the Xomega model from a database is to set up the connection properties for the corresponding generator.

 ## Configure database connection